Boxuan6725/MEG_data_collection/MEG_data_collection/MEG_data_collection.md

 ---
-author: "amilleah, edited by: boxuan and julia"
+author: @amilleah, edited by: @boxuan and julia
 tags: #tutorial, #data-acquisition
 ---